blablacar/contactkey/README.md

       preprod: staging
       prod:    production

-versionControlSystem:      # Define various version control system used in service manifest.
+sources:      # Define various version control system used in service manifest.
   stash:                   # Currently we have only Stash supported.
     user:        user
     password:    password
     url:         url
     sha1MaxSize: 2         # Cut a sha1 if it's too long.
 (E.g: abcd => ab) (Not mendatory)

-repositoryManager:         # Define various repository manager used in service manifest.
+binaries:         # Define various repository manager used in service manifest.
   nexus:                   # Currently we have only Nexus supported.
     url:        127.0.0.1
     repository: repository